 HUD Environmental Standards Are formal compliance steps or mitigation required?
 Compliance Determination assembly only, no potential adverse impacts are expected to occur as they relate to toxic or hazardous substances and radioactive materials.
 Explosive and Flammable Hazards [24 CFR 51 C] Yes No The Phase I ESAs and Phase II ESI prepared for the project site revealed that there are no hazardous operations that pose a threat to the project site.
 A survey of the area revealed that there are 22 underground storage tanks (UST) present within approximately 1⁄4 mile of the project site and no above ground storage tanks (AST).
 The project site is located within a primarily residential area of Meriden.
 No hazardous operations, including industrial operations, fuel supply depots or private filling stations, are located within 1,000 feet of the project site; therefore, the proposed action is in compliance with 24 CFR 51 C. See related Phase I & Phase II documentation, attached.
 Airport Clear Zones and Accident Potential Zones [24 CFR 51 D] Yes No The project site is located more than one mile northeast of the Meriden-Markham Municipal Airport; therefore, no further assessment is warranted and no impacts would result.
 List of Permits Obtained Yes No No permits are required as part of the proposed action.
-Public Outreach [24 CFR 50.23 and 58.43] Yes No The Draft Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) were made available for public comment for a 15-day period from September 7 to September 21, 2016.
-A notification of the FONSI and opportunity for public comment was published in the Record Journal on September 7, 2016.
+Public Outreach [24 CFR 50.23 and 58.43] Yes No An Early Notice of a Proposed Activity in a 100-yr flood plain was published on Oct.
+29, 2016.
+Documents were made available for public review from Oct.
+29, 2016 through Nov.
+14, 2016.
+A noticiation of the FONSI and Final Notice of a proposed activity within a 100-yr floodplain was published in the Record Journal on November 16, 2016.
+The Environmental Assessment and Finding of No Significant Impact (FONSI) were made available from Nov.
+16 through Dec.
+2, 2016 for public comment.
 Cumulative Impacts Analysis [24 CFR 58.32] Yes No No significant adverse impacts are anticipated as a result of the proposed action; therefore no cumulative impacts need to be assessed.
 Implications of demolition and construction would be assessed under a separate NEPA document for any future development, once such plans have been determined.
 The cumulative social impacts to public housing are being considered for the City of Meriden as part of the Choice Neighborhoods Initiative, which is part of a holistic approach to revitalizing communities through close connections among housing, educational opportunities, and wrap-around services.